solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 ## Introduction to Azure Database for PostgreSQL Flexible Server

 Developers can deploy PostgreSQL on Azure through Virtual Machines (IaaS) or Azure Database for PostgreSQL Flexible Server (PaaS).
 Azure Database for PostgreSQL Flexible Server offers high availability, automated backups, and meets compliance requirements.
 Operational administrators do not have the operational overhead of managing the OS and the DB engine.
 They do not need to worry about OS patching, database backups, or server security.
 Administrators only need to manage the applications and data.
 Developers can focus on schema design, building queries, and optimizing query performance.

-Azure Database for PostgreSQL Flexible Server supports PostgreSQL Community Editions 5.6, 5.7, and 8.0, making it flexible for most migrations.
-Reference the [Migrating to Azure Database for PostgreSQL Flexible Server] guide for in-depth information and examples on how to successfully migrate to Microsoft Azure.
+Azure Database for PostgreSQL Flexible Server supports PostgreSQL Community Editions 11 through 16, making it flexible for most migrations.

 **Control Plane** As the image below demonstrates, Azure Resource Manager handles resource configuration, meaning that standard Azure